LindsayPeltier-401-advanced-javascript/data-structures-and-algorithms-401/Data-Structures/linkedList/README.md

   .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node *Stretch Goal: Write an additional method to delete a node with the given value from the linked list.
+*Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Links and Resources